YOGA TEACHER TRAINING:

 Erin has extensive training in Yoga philosophy, including hundreds of hours of study with Dr. Douglas Brooks.
-Erin is currently completing Embodied Philosophy’s Yoga Philosophy 300-hour Online Training & Certification, wilth an emphasis on the Bhagavad Gita.
-She has studied and taught Patanjali’s Yoga Sutras, the Bhagavad Gita, Tantra philosophy and more.
+Erin completed Embodied Philosophy’s Yoga Philosophy 300-hour Online Training & Certification, with an emphasis on the Bhagavad Gita.
+She has studied and taught The Gita, Patanjali’s Yoga Sutras, Tantra philosophy and more.
 Erin is currently writing a book on the contemporary history of American yoga.

 YOGA PHILOSOPHY TALKS:

 Yoga is so much more than the practice of yoga postures.
 Dive deeper into Yoga with this monthly multimedia lecture and discussion series.
 All levels of practitioner are welcome, including yoga teachers who want to expand their knowledge.

 Yoga Philosophy Talks continue on the 2nd and 4th Thursday evening of every month.
 We’ll cover a variety of yoga philosophy and history topics.
 Investment: $15 per talk (or $40 for any 4 Talks) payable through Venmo/Erin-Mathiason or paypal.me/taichiyogaonline.

 Wednesdays, September 23 – October 28, 5:30 – 7:00 p.m.
 MT

 Investment: $90.
 Minimum of 5 participants to run the session.

 Whether you’ve studied only the eight-limbs of yoga, haven’t studied the Yoga Sutras at all, or are ready for a review, join Erin Mathiason ERYT YACEP for this 6-week series.
 Learn: